 Reducing unconscious bias will bring long-term benefits to your school

 It may take a long time to implement the steps in this article and embed them into your recruitment process.
-However, the benefits are well worth it to help ensure your school is inclusive, diverse and welcoming.
+However, the benefits are well worth it to help make sure your school is inclusive, diverse and welcoming.
 Reducing unconscious bias will:

 - Give pupils more diverse role models to look up to in your school

 - Allow you to find the best candidate for each role

-It might not be possible for you to adopt all of the steps below, but pick the ones that are most suitable and feasible for your school's context - even adopting some of them will help you reduce unconscious bias.
+It might not be possible for you to adopt all the steps below, but pick the ones that are most suitable and feasible for your school's context – even adopting some of them will help you reduce unconscious bias.

 Look at data from your previous recruitment rounds

-A low proportion of BAME applicants making it to the final stage of a single recruitment round doesn't necessarily mean that there's unconscious bias at play.
-Instead, base any judgements you make by looking at multiple recruitment rounds and whether there's any recurring patterns that appear worrisome.
+Don't just look at a single round of recruitment.
+Instead, base any judgements you make by looking at multiple recruitment rounds and whether there are any recurring patterns that appear worrisome.

 Find out how to start gathering HR data to improve inclusivity in your school.

 Post job adverts in a diverse range of places

-If you find that applicants applying to work at your school mostly come from one demographic, think about where you're advertising roles - are your vacancies only reaching certain groups of people?
+If you find that applicants applying to work at your school mostly come from 1 demographic, think about where you're advertising roles.
+Are your vacancies only reaching certain groups of people?

 To make this more diverse, you could:

 - Look for local social media groups in which you could advertise roles, especially those focused on non-white demographics

 - Ask parents at your school to pass on your job adverts if your school community is diverse – they might know people interested in applying